-Recreational therapy students are expected to follow the standards of professional conduct as outlined in the American Therapeutic Recreation Association's code of ethics https://www.atra-online.com/welcome/about-atra/ethics.
+Recreational therapy students are expected to follow the standards of professional conduct as outlined in the American Therapeutic Recreation Association's code of ethics.

-Students are also expected to adhere to the University of Utah's Student Code of Conduct http://regulations.utah.edu/academics/6-400.php.
+Students are also expected to adhere to the University of Utah's Code of Student Rights and Responsibilities (Student Code of Conduct).
 Failure to comply with these expectations may result in disciplinary or corrective action.